 The poem, ‘Answer’ by Carol Ann Duffy gives an answer to an implied, rather enigmatic question: “Will I always love you?”; “Will you marry me?”; “Would I still love you if …?”
 And to give an answer to these questions; the poet makes use of the traditional idea of the four elements; earth, water, fire, and air, with which the whole world is supposed to be made up.
 With the use of these four elements, the poet wants to show that her love is totally encompassed by the person addressed in the poem.

-All five stanzas of the poem consist of the same rhythm, meter and structure; this similar formation of each stanza helps in reflecting her unchanging and never ending love.
+All five stanzas of the poem consist of the same rhythm, meter, and structure; this similar formation of each stanza helps in reflecting her unchanging and never-ending love.
 Her love is calm and considered, instead of fragile and impulsive.
-Moreover, the answer repeatedly given in affirmation, yes, yes, at the end of each stanza lays an additional emphasis on the poet’s love towards him/her, and indicates towards the determined and unwavering love of the poet towards her lover.
+Moreover, the answer is repeatedly given in affirmation, yes, yes, at the end of each stanza lays an additional emphasis on the poet’s love towards him/her, and indicates towards the determined and unwavering love of the poet towards her lover.
 The last stanza in fact tells that whatever be the condition, she will continue to love her lover.